Why Should You Mentor?

 Shape the Founders of Tomorrow

 Share Your Experience

 Consider volunteering your time to help grow the next generation of Western entrepreneurs.
 Please see our mentorship options below.

 HBA and MBA students enrolled in the Ivey New Venture Project (INVP) have exclusive access to some of Canada's top entrepreneurial business leaders through our Entrepreneurs in Residence program.
 These experts share their experiences and knowledge, giving them real-life knowledge through one-on-one coaching.

 Ivey Entrepreneurs-in-Residence are chosen from individuals with either outstanding track records as owner-leaders or extensive involvement in startups.
 The program includes over 100 Virtual EIRs (VEIR) and is led by Larry Plummer.
-For more information, please contact Program Coordinator: Tara Grzegorczyk
+For more information, please contact Morrissette Entrepreneurship.

-MIDDLE A second meeting is scheduled around the half-way mark, when EIRs help gauge and guide their team's progress.
-As this stage, teams are assessing the results of their research and making strategic decisions about the product, pricing, go-to-market approach and distribution/promotion.
+MIDDLE A second meeting is scheduled around the halfway mark when EIRs help gauge and guide their team's progress.
+At this stage, teams are assessing the results of their research and making strategic decisions about the product, pricing, go-to-market approach, and distribution/promotion.